traefik/traefik/docs/user-guide/grpc.md

 ## Træfik configuration

-At last, we configure our Træfik instance to use the both self-signed certificate.
+At last, we configure our Træfik instance to use both self-signed certificates.

 ```toml
 defaultEntryPoints = ["https"]